shivam-maharshi/scripts/README.md

-# install
+# script
-Centralized location for frameworks/tools/software installation scripts.
+Centralized location for frameworks/tools/software installation/monitoring and other scripts.